Upcoming Readings or Events

 Books on my night table:

 Story Craft: The Complete Guide to Writing Narrative Nonfiction

 University of Chicago, 2011

 *** PETRIFIED FOREST National Park Service Artists-in-Residence Project***

 Mary Collins and Susan McElhinney created a prose/photo profile project of people that work, volunteer and visit the Petrified Forest National Park and Painted Desert in Arizona.
-The Park will put the project, "Faces of the Petrified Forest," on permanent exhibit in the historic Painted Desert Inn this summer.
+"Faces of the Petrified Forest" will be on permanent exhibit in the historic Painted Desert Inn this fall.
 The fuller version of the project with complete text will also be on the Park's website.

 Nine Themed CT American Revolution Tours

 Benedict Arnold, Ethan Allen, Nathan Hale, Israel Putnam--these are just a few of the CT characters who played complex roles in the Revolution.
 Our tours follow carefully crafted narrative threads that tell layered stories.
 Visit the website and discover Google Maps (access them from your cell phone!), cue sheets, biographies and more.
 It's all FREE.

 **Twenty year career as a writer and editor in Washington, DC for a range of clients, including National Geographic, the Smithsonian and Discovery Channel

 **Associate Professor of Creative Nonfiction, Central Connecticut State University (2007 to present); Winner Teaching Award 2010; Director of Center for Teaching and Faculty Development